- Attraction Seating

 Epcot Passports are great fun for kids as they have them stamped at each pavilion around World Showcase.

 The Puffin's Roost features hand-knit woolens, trolls, glass, porcelain, pewter, and toys.
+There is also a store filled with merchandise related to Frozen!

 The Restaurant Akershus has the same name as the famous 14th century castle which stands in Oslo’s harbor and is of the same stone construction.